-Dispatches from fly fishing the salt waters of the Jersey Shore
+Dispatches from fly fishing for striped bass along the Jersey Shore and the Delaware River

 www.theaverageangler.com 732.261.7291 firstname.lastname@example.org

 08.07.04 From the ASMFC's meeting two days ago.....

 Basically "we" all want a 25% reduction in one year, the lobbyists and politicians and the money will put the pressure on a three year plan......lets see who's running the asylum at the ASMFC